Peshekee Grade to 3 Mile Mark

 In the 1970s, the deer population in Lake Superior had dwindled so the DNR wanted to supplement the vacancy with moose, reintroducing them to Upper Michigan.
 In 1985 and 1987, 59 moose (29 in 1985 and 30 in 1987 – I’m not sure why the DNR’s own site says 61) were airlifted by helicopter from Ontario Canada to Michigamme, known as Moose Lift One and Two (a plaque at Van Riper State Park calls it “Operation Mooselift”, while others refer to it as the “Moose Drop”).
 And where were they dropped?
 None other than on the Pesheekee Grade.

 This whole story seemed so random and coincidental but I have to report that it was on this river, that I… didn’t see a moose.
 I see snakes all the time – a creature I could care less to see – so maybe I just need to go in with the perspective that “I don’t want to see a moose” and I’ll come across a dozen.
-Or at least, hang out in town because I’ve been told that they can sometimes be seen strolling through Michegamme ala Northern Exposure (for more on how the relocation has gone, there’s an update here and a lengthy and interesting article from 1994).
+Or at least, hang out in town because I’ve been told that they can sometimes be seen strolling through Michegamme ala Northern Exposure (for more on how the relocation has gone, there’s a lengthy and interesting article from 1994).

 Another unique thing, were the beaver dams or more specifically, the three beaver dam drops.
 These are not to be confused with the intentional moose drops, no these were actual beaver dams at their handcrafted finest, doing all they could to slow down the flow of the river.
 And they could only be overcome by actually running them – easily class I drops at that.